Genivia/ugrep/README.md

                   Restrict  recursive  searches  from  MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified  path  without recursing  into  subdirectories.
-Note that -3 -5, -3-5, or -35 search 3 to 5 levels deep.
-Enables -R if -R or -r is not speci- fied.
+Note that -3 -5, -3-5, or -35 searches 3 to 5 levels deep.
+Enables -R if  -R  or  -r  is  not specified.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This